-Founded on the philosophy of innovation through collaboration, Fender Katsalidis has evolved from a Melbourne- centric architectural practice, to a highly awarded, multi-disciplinary international design firm whose work now in influences built environment thinking around the globe.
+Founded on the philosophy of innovation through collaboration, Fender Katsalidis has evolved from a Melbourne- centric architectural practice, to a highly awarded, multi-disciplinary international design firm whose work now influences built environment thinking around the globe.
 Specialists in multi-residential, cultural, commercial,

-Core to the campaign was communicating the practice’s ongoing commitment to design excellence and innovation across a range of sectors, including buildings in the arts, business, private housing and in apartment design, where the practice has had a significant influence on Australia’s built environments.
+Core to the campaign is communicating the practice’s ongoing commitment to design excellence and innovation across a range of sectors, including arts, business, private housing residential, where the practice has had a significant influence on Australia’s built environments.
 We continue to design and implement a comprehensive communications campaign that positions Fender Katsalidis as an influential practice, communicating the design of projects and a new ownership structure as a key step in the practice’s long-term succession planning.

 Through events and a highly targeted media campaign and book launch event, we strengthen Fender Katsalidis’ position as a leader and pioneer in global architecture and broaden the visibility of the practice’s capacity for leadership, design excellence, business acumen and technical resourcefulness.
 Additionally, we highlight key project milestones to media and uncover design trends that put Fender Katsalidis at the forefront of architecture in Australia.

 105 pieces of top-tier coverage have been achieved across titles including The Australian Financial Review, The Australian and the Courier-Mail, resulting in a total PR value of over $942,680.
 These figures are constantly growing as we continue to profile the work of the practice, key team members and trends.